Convert Figma logo to code with AI

 YOLOv5x-seg64050.741.462:56 (3x)1579.24.588.8265.7

-• All checkpoints are trained to 300 epochs with SGD optimizer with lr0=0.01 and weight_decay=5e-5 at image size 640 and all default settings.
+• All checkpoints were trained for 300 epochs using the SGD optimizer with lr0=0.01 and weight_decay=5e-5 at an image size of 640 pixels, using default settings.

-• Accuracy values are for single-model single-scale on COCO dataset.
+• Accuracy values represent single-model, single-scale performance on the COCO dataset.

-Reproduce by python segment/val.py --data coco.yaml --weights yolov5s-seg.pt
+Reproduce using: python segment/val.py --data coco.yaml --weights yolov5s-seg.pt

-• Speed averaged over 100 inference images using a Colab Pro A100 High-RAM instance.
-Values indicate inference speed only (NMS adds about 1ms per image).
+• Speed metrics are averaged over 100 inference images using a Colab Pro A100 High-RAM instance.
+Values indicate inference speed only (NMS adds approximately 1ms per image).

-• Export to ONNX at FP32 and TensorRT at FP16 done with export.py.
+• Export to ONNX (FP32) and TensorRT (FP16) was performed using export.py.

 Segmentation Usage Examples Open In Colab